 3. Test the Students’ Knowledge

 Throughout the duration of your course, students will continuously take in new and important information.
-To ensure that they are progressing through the course, attaching quizzes are a terrific way to help students take in the appropriate information needed to pass your course.
+To ensure that they are progressing through the course, attaching quizzes is a terrific way to help students take in the appropriate information needed to pass your course.

 4. Track the Students’ Development